carj/preservica-ocfl/README.md

 ## Limitations

-The preserva-ocfl module creates OCFL specification 1.1 file structures.
+The preservica-ocfl module creates OCFL specification 1.1 file structures.
 It does not support the OCFL 1.0 specification.

 The library creates OCFL objects from each Preservica Asset.
 It currently does not look for modifications in Preservica to create new OCFL versions.
 Each Asset in Preservica is mapped to a v1 OCFL object.